agnieszkaSzulc/frontend-exercise-one/README.md

 It requires you to install Docker on your machine.

-It provides **API** (Node.js / Express) with auto reload on file edit and **Frontend** (Create-React-App) with hot-module-reload.
+It provides **API** (Node.js / Express in `api/` directory) with auto reload on file edit and **Frontend** (Create-React-App in `frontend/` directory) with hot-module-reload.
-This is a good starting point to work with a new project.
+This is a good starting point for a new project.
-Example API endpoint and API call from frontend is also provided.
+Example API endpoint & API call from frontend is also provided in code.

 ## Exercise

-Example data
+Example data to use
 https://raw.githubusercontent.com/raywenderlich/recipes/master/Recipes.json

 1. Normalize data, add ids etc.